Alysicarpus vaginalis

 Alysicarpus vaginalis is a species of flowering plant in the legume family, Fabaceae.
 It is native to parts of Africa and Asia, and it has been introduced to other continents, such as Australia and the Americas.
 It is cultivated as a fodder for livestock, for erosion control, and as a green manure.
-Common names include alyce clover, buffalo clover, buffalo-bur, one-leaf clover, and white moneywort.
+Common names include alyce clover (a name it shares with Alysicarpus rugosus), buffalo clover, buffalo-bur, one-leaf clover, and white moneywort.

 Description

 This species is an annual or perennial herb; different varieties may be either annual or perennial, and some behave as perennials in wet conditions but grow as annuals in dry regions.
 The stems take an erect form or run along the ground, more often erect when growing in dense stands.
 They reach one meter in length and usually have branches.
 The leaves are not divided into leaflets.
 The blades are variable in shape and up to about 6.5 centimeters long.
 Racemes of up to 12 flowers occur at the stem tips and grow from the leaf axils.
 The flower corolla is half a centimeter long and can be shades of red, purple, blue, or yellow.
 The fruit is a lightly hairy, cylindrical but compressed legume pod up to 2.5 centimeters long.
 The dark red seeds are no more than 1.5 millimeters long.